1 Drexel Drive

 - It does NOT include any high school activities and

-- That it DOES include what you did every summer since graduation from high school--i.e. all jobs you have held since high school, summer programs you attended, etc. It is okay to include what you will be doing this summer.
+- It DOES include what you did every summer since graduation from high school--i.e. all jobs you have held since graduating from high school, summer programs you attended, etc. Be sure to include what you are doing this this upcoming summer.

 - In August, submit your updated Personal Statement via email to email@example.com, per the email instructions forwarded to rising juniors near the end of the summer.